Darkest-Storm/HTML-and-CSS-Projects/README.md

 This page is an example home page for a movie theater that is styled using Bootstrap 4.
 It contains many Bootstrap compenents such as: navbar, jumbotron, form, cards, and dropdowns

 ### Portfolio site
-This is an ongoing project, showcaseing HTML and CSS and will be added to.
+This is an ongoing project, showcaseing HTML and CSS.
+Added JS and slideshow.